Gardening for Seniors; Applewood Residents Reap Multiple Health Benefits

 - Improves general well-being as a result of social interaction

-“One of the best things about my garden is having so many fresh vegetables to share with my neighbors,” says Bill Henckel, who has curated an impressive vegetable and flower garden around his cottage home since 2010.
+“One of the best things about my garden is having so many fresh vegetables to share with my neighbors,” says Bill Henkel, who has curated an impressive vegetable and flower garden around his cottage home since 2010.
 This year, he cultivated heirloom tomatoes, more than 40 cucumbers, 12 large zucchini and a dozen peppers.
 And that’s just the backyard.
 When you pull up to Bill’s home, you’ll see a tidy presentation of several types of roses surrounded by an impressive variety of annuals and perennials.

 Bill says he developed a love for gardening from his grandmother, who tended her own garden and lived to be 104-years-old.
 “There’s definitely something about gardening that makes you feel good, much in the same way as exercising.”

-Mr. Henckel’s assessment is spot-on.
+Mr. Henkel’s assessment is spot-on.
 Horticultural therapy is linked to alleviating depression, decreasing anxiety, boosting a person’s sense of stability and control.
 Dementia patients, in particular, showed less aggression with regular access to gardening.

 Create Your Own Garden Space